PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

-Resolution is 2 mV.
-If the fuel gauge is enabled and available, it is used;
+Resolution is approximately 0.002 V. If the fuel gauge is enabled and available, it is used;
 otherwise, the charger VBAT ADC path is used as a fallback.

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.